walles/exactype/README.md

 * Automatic SHIFT handling while typing; caps after '.' for example on caps-mode-sentence fields.
 * When sliding around the numeric keyboard, show what's under your finger in a small (fixed in place) frame above the keyboard
-* Flash an image of where on the keyboard the user hit above the keyboard on every tap
 * Add audio clicks on key presses
 * Add vibrations on key presses
 * Condition audio / vibration feedback on how close the hit was to the key we think the user